phunswadkar/phunswadkar/README.md

 🌟 Welcome to my GitHub Profile! 🌟

 👋 Hello, fellow explorer of data and culinary delights!
-I'm Pallavi Hunswadkar🌸, currently a graduate student pursuing a Masters in Business Analytics.
+I'm Pallavi Hunswadkar🌸, currently a graduate student pursuing my Masters in Business Analytics.
 With 6 years of experience as a Quality Analyst, I bring a keen eye for detail to this captivating adventure. ✨

 🍁 I believe in embracing the wonders of life, finding inspiration in the little things, and always seeking opportunities to grow and learn.